sparkflows/sparkflows-docs/docs/azure/admin-guide/azure-databricks-via-jdbc.rst

     ⚠️ Secret value is shown only once.

-.. note:: Make sure to Databricks have sufficient permission to connect and it should be accessible from Sparkflows application.
+.. note:: Make sure to use same Client ID and Client Secret in Databricks Connection and it should be accessible from Sparkflows application.

 Reference Document
 ----